niels1004/md-notes/partial-workflows-need-help-persisting-their-state.md

 cooperation between 3DD and PWs during transactions in order to address this problem.
 I think what is needed is a way for the PW to express its intent to write a transaction in the near future.
-In this case 3DD could hold back actions that prevent output, such as navigation to modules that disables output from other modules, until the intent is fullfilled.
+In this case 3DD could hold back actions that prevent output - such as navigation to modules that disables output from other modules - until the intent is fullfilled.

 ## Proposal